 Figure out your starting Google Ads Budget

-When you start with Adwords, you should keep in mind that you’re making an investment.
+When you first start with Adwords, you should keep in mind that you’re making an investment.
 The less you decide to spend, the more limited your opportunities will be.
-The important thing is to focus on your ROI and not on the cost of your ads.
-This way you will be testing the actual profitability of your campaigns.
-Eventually, you will be able to know what keywords are bringing you conversions and also which landing page message is working best for converting clicks into leads and customers.
+The important thing is to focus on your ROI and not the cost of your ads.
+This way you will be testing the real profitability of your campaigns.
+Eventually you will be able to know what keywords are bringing you conversions as well as which landing page messages are working best to convert clicks into leads and customers.
 To do this, you have to make sure you are tracking your conversions and the value of each one individually.
 By doing so, you are able to know which of your ads are bringing the most conversions and which are yielding the greatest value.
 Once you know this, you can go even deeper with your analysis and see which country, age, keyword, landing page, etc. is the most valuable.
 By following this advice, you will be able to focus the majority of your budget and spend on those specific groups in order to make sure that your money is well spent.

 How should you start?

-When it comes to the amount spent on Adwords, there is no set ideology to abide by.
+When it comes to deciding the amount spent on Adwords, there is no set method to abide by.
 It really depends on your business, your goals and your capability.
 If you are an owner of a small ecommerce business, you might want to start with a smaller budget.
-However, you should make sure that the amount is high enough to gather enough data.
-You might also want to avoid limited exposure of your ads to potential customers due to “Limited by budget” alerts.
+However, you should make sure that the amount spent is high enough to gather enough data.
+You might also want to avoid limited exposure of your ads to potential customers through “Limited by budget” alerts.
 You’ll find that the data you collect is very important for your advertising efforts.
 It’ll help you focus your investment on the right audience, the one that is bringing you more value.

 In most cases, Google will recommend a budget that could fit your store.
 There are two cases in which Google won’t display a recommended budget for your business: